 Repeat the same operation with the Integration Catalog.
 It is not yet accessible because we are not using it in any API.

 Protect the API with OAuth

-Now let's protect, the FakeMagento version 2.0.0 API.
-Click on Develop, and select the FakeMagento-2.0.0 API.
+Now let's protect, the Fake Magento version 2.0.0 API.
+Click on Develop and select the FakeMagento-2.0.0 API.